knative/eventing/docs/delivery/README.md

 )
 ```

-Channel, brokers and event sources  are not required to support all this capabilities and are free to add more delivery options.
+Channel, brokers and event sources are not required to support all these capabilities and are free to add more delivery options.

 ### Exposing underlying DLC